s1lver/yii2-etcd/README.md

 ## Required

 - PHP: >= 8.0
-- grpc - for RPC (in developing)
+- grpc - for RPC
-- protobuf - for RPC (in developing)
+- protobuf - for RPC

 ## Install